Outdoor skills Division

 Overview

 This workshop introduces the foundational principles of wildlife ecology and habitat management.
-Participants will learn how ecosystems function, how species interact with habitat, and how to evaluate land through the lens of carrying capacity and limiting factors.
+Participants will explore how ecosystems function, how wildlife interact with habitat, and how land can be evaluated through the lens of carrying capacity and limiting factors.

-The focus is on understanding how habitat structure influences wildlife populations and how practical land management decisions can improve ecological balance.
+The focus of this course is understanding how habitat structure influences wildlife populations and how practical land management decisions can support healthy and balanced ecosystems.

 What Participants Will Be Doing